LLaVA-PruMerge: Adaptive Token Reduction for Efficient Large Multimodal Models: Method: Token Pru-Merging

-While \prumerge achieves a remarkable reduction in the number of visual tokens—over tenfold compared to the original setup—the process is not without its drawbacks.
-Specifically, the compression technique, though efficient, introduces a marginal performance discrepancy between the LLaVA model and its \prumerge-optimized counterpart, \newshortname{}.
+While \prumerge~achieves a remarkable reduction in the number of visual tokens—over tenfold compared to the original setup—the process is not without drawbacks.
+Specifically, the compression technique, though efficient, introduces a marginal performance discrepancy between the original LLaVA model and its \prumerge-optimized counterpart, \newshortname{}.
 To address this, we introduce \prumerge+, a refined version that strikes an optimal balance between token reduction and model performance.

-\prumerge+ enhances our original method by maintaining the ability to significantly reduce visual token count—by an average of fourfold—without any resultant performance degradation.
-This improvement is detailed in Algorithm~\ref{alg:pru-merging}, building upon the token selection strategies outlined in Section~\ref{subsec:to_selection}.
+\prumerge+ enhances our original method by maintaining the ability to significantly reduce visual token count—by an average of fourfold—with minimal performance degradation.
+This improvement is detailed in Algorithm~1 in Appendix, building upon the token selection strategies outlined in Section~\ref{subsec:to_selection}.
 A new aspect of \prumerge+ lies in its enhanced token selection process.
 Beyond merely focusing on the previously identified important tokens, \prumerge+ extends its reach to encompass additional visual tokens from areas initially deemed less critical.
 This is achieved through a spatially uniform sampling of visual tokens, guided by a predetermined ratio informed by the distribution of outlier tokens.
-This methodology ensures a more comprehensive and representative selection of visual tokens, as depicted in Figure~\ref{figure:visualized_to_prumerge_plus}, thereby minimizing any performance losses while still achieving substantial token reduction.
+This methodology ensures a more comprehensive and representative selection of visual tokens, as depicted in Figure~\ref{figure:visualized_to_prumerge_plus}, thereby minimizing performance losses while still achieving substantial token reduction.